Mold’s Best Friend – Heavy Metals

 • Mood swings, depression, and/or anxiety

-• Nervous system malfunctions – burning extremities, numbness, tingling, paralysis, and/or an electrifying feeling throughout the body
+• Nervous system malfunctions – burning, numbness, tingling, paralysis, and/or an electrifying feeling throughout the body

-2. Avoid unnecessary vaccine.
+- Beware of unnecessary vaccines.
 Most vaccines contain harmful synthetic chemicals and many of them contain heavy metals.

-6. Avoid sea food as much as possible because a good portion of sea food contains some levels of mercury.
-Shellfish is the sea food that you should avoid the most because it usually contains high levels of toxin.
+- Be selective when you buy sea food.
+A good portion of sea food contains some levels of mercury.
+Shellfish is the sea food that you should avoid the most, because it usually contains high levels of toxin.

-It is important to consult a medical professional when dealing with heavy metal poisoning for further information.
+Always remember: It is important to consult a medical professional when dealing with heavy metal poisoning.

 Sources